NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

-This section discusses the communication between a dry-run DNSSEC zone and the parent domain and the procedures that need to be in place in order for the parent to publish a dry-run DS record for the delegation.
+This section discusses the communication between a dry-run DNSSEC zone and the parent domain and the procedures that need to be in place in order for the parent to publish a dry-run DS for the delegation.
 Most of the burden falls with the parent zone since they have to understand the delegation's intent for use of dry-run DNSSEC.
 If the parent does not accept DS records, they need to provide a means so that the child can mark the provided DNSKEY(s) as dry-run DNSSEC.
-This can be achieved either by a flag on the parent's interface, or their willingness to accept and inspect DS records that accompany DNSKEYs for use of the DRY-RUN DS Type Digest Algorithm.
+This can be achieved either by a flag on the parent's interface, or their willingness to accept and inspect DS records, that accompany DNSKEY records, for use of the DRY-RUN DS Type Digest Algorithm.
 The case of CDS/CDNSKEY is discussed below.

 ## Parent zone records {#parent-zone-records}

-The only change that needs to happen for dry-run DNSSEC is for the parent to be able to publish the dry-run DS record.
+The only change that needs to happen for dry-run DNSSEC is for the parent to be able to publish the dry-run DS.
-If the parent accepts DS records from the child, the child needs to provide the dry-run DS record.
+If the parent accepts DS records from the child, the child needs to provide the dry-run DS.
 If the parent does not accept DS records and generates the DS records from the DNSKEY, support for generating the dry-run DS record, when needed, should be added to the parent if dry-run DNSSEC is a desirable feature.

-When the child zone operator wants to complete the DNSSEC deployment, the parent needs to be notified for the real DS record publication.
+When the child zone operator wants to complete the DNSSEC deployment, the parent needs to be notified for the real DS RRset publication.

 ### CDS and CDNSKEY Consideration {#cds-cdnskey-consideration}